Bring the group to Midwest retail hotspots like these premium shopping centers and you’ll have a busload of happy campers

 Known for pioneering the experiential tourism trend, Columbus, Ohio’s vibrant neighborhoods are teeming with some of best shopping in the Midwest.

-Columbus is ranked #3 on the Fashionable Destinations list by USA Today.
-From boutiques in the Short North Arts District to its “Rodeo Drive of the Midwest” at Easton Town Center, Columbus lives up to its #3 USA Today ranking.
+Columbus was ranked #3 on the Fashionable Destinations list by USA Today.
+From boutiques in the Short North Arts District to its “Rodeo Drive of the Midwest” at Easton Town Center, Columbus lives up to its ranking.
 It seems fitting (no pun intended), given that a wealth of clothing mega-brands, such as Victoria’s Secret and the L Brands, are headquartered here.

 The Short North district, which bills itself as “the art and soul of Columbus,” is not just for the well-dressed, although it is described as teeming with one-of-a-kind and trendy clothing boutiques.
-This highly successful urban revitalization project is centered on the main strip of High Street immediately north of downtown and extending until just south of the Ohio State University campus area.
+This highly successful urban revitalization project is centered on the main strip of High Street.
+Immediately north of downtown, it extends until just south of the Ohio State University campus area.
 It is an easy walk from the convention center of Nationwide Arena district.
-Shopping – from vintage to funky to chic to artsy – is on the menu, as are art galleries.
+Shopping – from vintage to funky to chic to artsy – is on the map, as are art galleries.

-Outside the city, the aforementioned Easton Town Center is a mammoth outdoor shopping experience offering everything from department stores, like Nordstrom, to smaller designer boutiques.
+Outside the city, the aforementioned Easton Town Center is a mammoth outdoor shopping center experience.
+Peruse everything from department stores, like Nordstrom, to smaller designer boutiques and shops.

-Indianapolis is well known for its world-class museums, but its shopping deserves a high ranking on a group’s “to-do” list as well.
+Indianapolis is well known for its world-class museums, but its shopping centers and retailing opportunities deserves a high ranking on a group’s “to-do” list as well.

-Described by Indy native & resident/retired educator/veteran group tour traveler Sharri Wagner as “the ultimate shopping area in Indy” Keystone at the Crossing (I-465 and Keystone Parkway) not only includes shops like Saks, Nordstrom, Crate & Barrel, J Jill, West Elm, Kate Spade, Urban Outfitters and Williams-Sonoma, but some great locally owned dining spots and a healthy number of chain eateries.
+Keystone at the Crossing is described by Indy native & resident/retired educator/veteran group tour traveler Sharri Wagner as “the ultimate shopping area in Indy.”
+Not only does it include shops like Saks, Nordstrom, Crate & Barrel, J Jill, West Elm, Kate Spade, Urban Outfitters and Williams-Sonoma.
+It also comprises some great locally owned dining spots and a healthy number of chain eateries.

 Only a mile-and-a-half from downtown Indianapolis, Fountain Square is located at the intersection of Virginia Avenue at Shelby and Prospect streets.
-The funky Indianapolis neighborhood is filled with independent restaurants, live music, working artists and specialty stores that sell food, fashion, comics, fresh flowers and more.
+The funky Indianapolis neighborhood is filled with independent restaurants, live music and working artists.
+In addition, specialty stores that sell food, fashion, comics, fresh flowers and more are available.
 Calling it the hottest area for foodies and shopping, Wagner says, “I was there recently and was just blown away with all the people and activity.”